Promoting British Values at King’s Somborne C of E Primary School

 Children are expected to take responsibility for their own actions and to understand the consequence their actions might have.
 Children are actively encouraged to make the right choices.
 We educate and provide boundaries for children to enable them to make informed choices, through a safe and supportive environment.

-The understanding of rights and responsibilities are promoted through the teaching of PSHE and e-safety.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms being a Rights and Respecting School and are advised how to exercise these safely; for example through E-Safety and PSHE lessons.
+The understanding of rights and responsibilities are promoted through the teaching of PSHE by using our Heart Smart curriculum.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms being a Rights and Respecting School and are advised how to exercise these safely.
 Within the school community all pupils are given the freedom to make choices, this may be about the way they wish to present their work, involvement in home learning projects, choices about clubs and activities they wish to engage in.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.

 Mutual respect is a core value at King’s Somborne CE Primary School.
-Through discussion in class and whole school assemblies children learn what this means and that their behaviours have an effect on their own rights and those of others.
-Additional support is provided for individual pupils, through our Emotional Literacy Support trained staff.
+Through discussion in class and whole school Worship children learn what this means and that their behaviours have an effect on their own rights and those of others.
+Additional support is provided for individual pupils, through our Emotional Literacy Support (ELSA) trained staff.
 This support helps to develop self-esteem and to practise strategies pupils can employ to help improve their respect of others.
 All members of the school community are expected to treat each other with respect.
+Our Christian Value Champions are selected each week to celebrate the children that have positive shown Love, Trust, Hope or Joy.

 Tolerance of Those of Different Faiths and Beliefs